 Starting from the Mac you want to transfer peripherals from

-If the Mac you want to transfer the peripherals from is running macOS Big Sur or later and AirBuddy 2.3 or later, you can transfer multiple peripherals at the same time using the “Magic Handoff” shortcut, which can be configured in the app’s settings under “Advanced”.
+If the Mac you want to transfer the peripherals from is running macOS Big Sur or later, you can transfer multiple peripherals at the same time using the “Magic Handoff” shortcut, which can be configured in the app’s settings under “Advanced”.
 Just invoke the shortcut and follow the steps on screen.

 The entire operation can be completed without lifting your hands from the keyboard, use the arrow keys to navigate the options on screen, the space bar to check/uncheck devices, and the return key to confirm operations.

-If the Mac you want to transfer the peripherals from is not running macOS Big Sur or later, or is not running AirBuddy 2.3 or later, you can transfer peripherals from AirBuddy’s menu bar interface.
+When the Mac you want to transfer the peripherals from is not running macOS Big Sur or later, you may transfer peripherals from AirBuddy’s menu bar interface.
 Just open the list of devices, control-click a device you wish to transfer, then choose “Transfer To” and select the destination Mac.